unff/SherpaShell/README.md

 ```PowerShell
 Get-SDMetadata
 ```
+If you have more than one instance, the cmdlet will ask you to choose the instance to use

 This will also add these to the module-scoped AuthConfig variable for the other cmdlets to access.
 It currently sets the first Organization and the first Instance as the working reference points.